axadn/downhilldanger/README.md

 ### Moving forward
-- Add debugging functions the rasterizer class
+- [x] Add debugging functions the rasterizer class
-- Implement an object pool for the trees to help slowdowns due to garbage collection
+- [x] Implement an object pool for the trees to help slowdowns due to garbage collection
-- Help garbage collecion by doing as many physics and math operations as possible in place instead of creating new objects
+- [ ] Do more math and physics operations in place to create less garbage
-- Add skeletal animation and texturing to the player
+- [x] Add skeletal animation support
+- [ ] texture the player